 The use of ashwagandha in Ayurvedic medicine in India can be traced back to 6,000 BC.
 The root of the plant is dried and ground before use.

 Historically, ashwagandha was used as a tonic in children who weren’t thriving or in the elderly who were becoming frail.
-Additionally, it was used in traditional Indian medicine for insomnia, nervous breakdowns, and inflammation.[ref]
+Additionally, it was used in traditional Indian medicine for insomnia, stress, anxiety, and inflammation.[ref]

 8 Research-backed benefits of ashwagandha:

-The clinical research on ashwagandha is extensive and ranges from neurological impacts to hormone modulation to improving mood disorders.
+The clinical trials and research on ashwagandha are extensive, with results ranging from neurological impacts to hormone modulation to improving mood disorders.

 Let’s take a look at the placebo-controlled clinical trials…

 1) Strength training improvements from ashwagandha: